 TERMRSV/…).In this window you can manually add credentials for RDP connections.
 Please note that the name of an RDP server/computer must be specified in the

-- You won’t be able to logon with the saved RDP credentials if the remote server has not been updated for a long time, and when trying to connect to it, you will see the error CredSSP encryption oracle remediation.
+- You won’t be able to logon with the saved RDP credentials if the remote server has not been updated for a long time, and when trying to connect to it, the CredSSP encryption oracle remediation error appears.